top of page

 Approach to Psychotherapy

-Individual psychotherapy involves working one-on-one with a registered psychologist in a confidential and supportive setting.
-Whether you are dealing with specific psychological or emotional difficulties or seeking assistance navigating life’s big questions, I provide both time-limited and longer-term individual psychotherapy.
-Appointments typically last 50 minutes, with follow-up appointments usually occurring weekly or biweekly.
-I offer expertise in a variety of clinical areas including, but not limited to, those listed below.
+Therapy is a transformative process that involves working closely with a registered psychologist in a safe and supportive environment.
+This confidential partnership is designed to address a wide spectrum of needs, from specific psychological or emotional challenges to broader, more existential questions about life's meaning and purpose.
+Appointments typically last 50 minutes, with follow-up appointments usually occurring weekly or biweekly to maintain momentum and foster progress.
+I offer expertise across various areas of mental health and personal development including, but not limited to, those listed below.

 Depression